 Attempting to delete an initiator causes a warning that indicates if any targets or target/extent mappings depend upon the initiator.
 Confirming the delete causes these to be deleted also.

 10.5.4.
 Authorized Accesses¶

-If you will be using CHAP or mutual CHAP to provide authentication, you must create an authorized access in Sharing ‣ Block (iSCSI) ‣ Authorized Accesses ‣ Add Authorized Access.
+When using CHAP or mutual CHAP to provide authentication, creating an authorized access in Sharing ‣ Block (iSCSI) ‣ Authorized Accesses ‣ Add Authorized Access is recommended.
 This screen is shown in Figure 10.5.5.

 This screen sets login authentication.
 This is different from discovery authentication which is set in Target Global Configuration.

 Table 10.5.4 summarizes the settings that can be configured when adding an authorized access: